© 2019 Baptist Health. All Rights Reserved.

 - Von Hippel-Lindau (VHL) syndrome.
 This rare disease runs in families.

 - Exposure to asbestos, cadmium, organic solvents or certain other chemicals at work.
-Coke oven workers in the iron and steel industry are also at higher risk.

 - Family history of kidney cancer.